 Action is the word that describes you best.
 People know when you are around because of all that moving about!
 Never content to fantasize about excitement you go out and create it.”
 (Source)

 This ability to generate excitement makes it an ideal combination for a professional party starter of some sort.
 Deidra Muriel Roper, best known as DJ Spinderella of the pioneering female rap group Salt-N-Pepa, is a Leo Sun, Sagittarius Moon.
 (Chart) If you’re not familiar with Mrs. Spinderella, she can be seen this video behind her signature turntables.
 Being a Leo Sun, Sagittarius Moon it’s no surprise she’s the one to get the party started in the video’s opening seconds:

-Within the human ecological landscape, the niche of the Leo Sun, Sagittarius Moon person is to dream huge dreams and to inspire others to do the same.
+Leo/Sagittarians dream huge dreams and inspire others to do the same.
 Neil Armstrong did just that for a generation of young people interested in the sciences when he landed on the Moon.
 Mrs. Spinderella did something similar for a generation of young women interested in hip-hop when she landed at the top of the music world.

 Both Leo and Sagittarius are extremely passionate signs so it should come as little surprise that the combination can be quite a handful in the romantic arena.
 Pair the demanding aggressiveness of the Lioness (Leo) with the high adventure antics of the Centaur-Archer (Sagittarius) and you get a Sun/Moon pairing that will tend to exhaust both itself and its romantic partners.
 This is particularly the case for the Leo Sun, Sagittarius female as astrologer Jacqueline Bigar explains in her book Women and Their Moon Signs: